77Rev/77Rev/README.md

 ### 🚧 In progress
 - 🔬 Self-studying Lattice Field Theory and String Theory (when time allows).
-- 🛡️ Learning cybersecurity: information security, threat intelligence, malware analysis, cryptography and network pentesting (when time allows).
+- 🛡️ Learning cybersecurity (when time allows).
 - 💻 Learning Rust (when time allows).

 ### 🔭 Educational background